Austin ISD names new interim superintendent, but search for permanent district leader continues

-AUSTIN (KXAN) — Austin Independent School District has named new interim superintendent as Matias Segura.
+AUSTIN (KXAN) — The Austin Independent School District named Matias Segura as its new interim superintendent.

-Segura was one of four finalists for the position and after the board of trustees unanimously voted in favor of him Thursday night, he will now take over the position starting on January 3.
+Segura was one of four finalists for the position, and after the board of trustees unanimously voted in favor of him Thursday night, he will take over the position starting Jan.
+3.

-The new interim superintendent will serve as leader of AISD until a superintendent can be named.
+The new interim superintendent will serve as the leader of AISD until a permanent superintendent can be named.

 Shortly after AISD Interim Superintendent Dr. Anthony Mays announced he was leaving for Alief ISD, AISD trustees got to work searching for another person to fill his role.